-In February 2018, our Compensation Committee reviewed our compensation policies and practices for all of our employees to determine whether any of such policies or programs created any risk that is reasonably likely to have a material adverse effect on the Trust.
+In February 2019, our Compensation Committee reviewed our compensation policies and practices for all of our employees to determine whether any of such policies or programs created any risk that is reasonably likely to have a material adverse effect on the Trust.
 Based on that review, the Committee does not believe that our compensation programs encourage unnecessary or excessive risk taking.
-Specifically, the compensation of more than 96% of our corporate employees is based on corporate performance objectives.
-For the approximately, 4% of our employees who earn compensation by completing leasing transactions or closing acquisitions, they cannot complete any deals without first obtaining approvals from either the Board and/or one or more members of senior management whose compensation is tied to corporate performance.
+Specifically, the incentive compensation of 95% of our employees is based solely on corporate performance objectives.
+For the approximately 5% of our employees who earn all or a portion of their compensation by completing leasing transactions or closing acquisitions, they cannot complete any deals without first obtaining approvals from either the Board and/or one or more members of senior management whose incentive compensation is tied to corporate performance.